Over the past few weeks, I’ve been helping someone who owns a website development agency.

 The impact of this behavior on the reputation of my industry bothers me.
 A lot.

-I might sound harsh, but after 8 YEARS as a WordPress expert, I have seen this happen hundreds of times.
+I might sound harsh, but after almost 10 years as a WordPress expert, I have seen this happen hundreds of times.

 I have seen developers who can’t finish projects they start, so they say the project’s impossible.
 Or, more often, they ghost leaving their client with a dysfunctional website.

 Clowntown website developers and hack agencies are a dime-a-dozen.